isakro/shoredate/README.md

 As human occupation only occurred some time after the retreat of the Fennoscandian Ice Sheet, the currently oldest known sites in Norway are from around 9300 BCE (e.g. Glørstad 2016).
-The oldest possible age to achieve with *shoredate* in the Skagerrak region of south-eastern Norway is 9469 BCE, although no sites are yet known to be that old.
-If a site has an elevation that implies a date older than the lower temporal limit of the displacement curves, it is returned as NA and a warning is given.
+Although no sites are yet known to be that old, the earliest possible age to achieve with *shoredate* in the Skagerrak region of south-eastern Norway is 9469 BCE, which marks the latest start date among the employed displacement curves.
+If a site has an elevation that implies a date older than this, it is returned as NA and a warning is given.

 In Roalkvam (2023) it was found that sites in the study region tend to be located on or close to the shoreline up until around the transition to the Late Neolithic, c.
 2500 BCE, which thus marks the upper limit for the applicability of the method in the region.
-A date that has a later start date than this is therefore, with the default settings, returned as NA with a warning.
+A date that has a later start date than this is therefore returned as NA with a warning, with the default settings.
 The temporal range is indicated by the dashed lines in the plot above that displays the shoreline displacement curves.
 Additionally, if the probability of a date extends beyond 1950 CE (0 cal BP), thus indicating a site location below the present-day sea-level,